-- 102. About 70 years ago, Congress diagnosed unfair and deceptive practices that were being used to prey on U.S. consumers.
+- 73. About 70 years ago, Congress diagnosed unfair and deceptive practices that were being used to prey on U.S. consumers.
 The practices existed in the market for the sale of new automobiles to U.S. consumers.
 Among them was a practice known as price "packing."
 7A Am.
 Jur.
-2d Automobiles § 42 (2022). - 103.
+2d Automobiles § 42 (2022). - 74.
 As a federal appellate court in the 1960s described it, "Price packing is the practice of marking up or adding charges over and above the normal recognized markup from the wholesale price at which a dealer purchases a new automobile from a manufacturer."
 Baltimore Luggage Co. v.
-FTC, 296 F.2d 608, 612 (4th Cir.
+F.T.C., 296 F.2d 608, 612 (4th Cir.
 1961).

-- 104. The chief concern pertained to the inflated markup of the charge for transporting new vehicles to dealerships for sale to consumers.
-This inflated cost was pervasive and problematic enough that it garnered a name: "phantom freight." - 105.
+- 75. The chief concern pertained to the inflated markup of the charge for transporting new vehicles to dealerships for sale to consumers.
+This inflated cost was pervasive and problematic enough that it garnered a name, "phantom freight." - 76.
 Congress held a series of hearings relating to pricing information for automobiles.
 The hearings were held by the Interstate and Foreign Commerce Committees in both the United States House of Representatives and United States Senate.
-A number of these hearings discussed the problem of phantom freight. - 106.
-The hearings involved a great deal of testimony and submissions from various stakeholders, including automobile manufacturers and related trade organizations, consumers, the Federal Trade Commission, the Better Business Bureau, the American Automobile Association, and many others. - 107.
-In a hearing held on July 6, 1955, Representative Carl Hinshaw of California explained the problem in a colloquy with Admiral Frederick Bell, Executive Vice President of the National Automobile Dealers Association:
+A number of these hearings discussed the problem of phantom freight. - 77.
+The hearings involved a great deal of testimony and submissions from various stakeholders, including automobile manufacturers and related trade organizations, automobile dealers and related trade organizations, consumers, the Federal Trade Commission, the Better Business Bureau, the American Automobile Association, and many others. - 78.
+In a hearing held on July 6, 1955, California Representative Carl Hinshaw explained the problem in a colloquy with Admiral Frederick Bell, Executive Vice President of the National Automobile Dealers Association:

-Mr. Hinshaw: Admiral, in discussing my bill, which has to do with phantom freight, you point out that the packing of freight charges requires the public to pay an inflated and unrealistic fee for freight charges that are not in fact incurred.
+Mr. Hinshaw.
+Admiral, in discussing my bill, which has to do with phantom freight, you point out that the packing of freight charges requires the public to pay an inflated and unrealistic fee for freight charges that are not in fact incurred.

 Is that charge made to the dealer first and passed on from the dealer to the consumer, or is it made directly to the consumer?

-Mr. Bell: It is made first to the dealer, sir, and then to the consumer.
+Mr. Bell.
+It is made first to the dealer, sir, and then to the consumer.
 The dealer pays cash on the barrel for his automobiles.

-Mr. Hinshaw: And he has to pay that phantom freight in conjunction with the purchase of the automobile.
+Mr. Hinshaw.
+And he has to pay that phantom freight in conjunction with the purchase of the automobile.
 And naturally he passes it on to the consumer.

-Mr. Bell: That is correct sir.
+Mr. Bell.
+That is correct sir.

-Automobile Marketing Legislation, A Bill to Amend Section 5(A) of the Federal Trade Commission Act with Respect to Certain Unfair Methods of Competition in Connection with the Sale of Motor Vehicles: Hearing on H.R.
-528 Before a Subcomm. of the Comm. on Interstate & Foreign Com., 84th Cong.
-20 (1955) (emphasis added).
+Automobile Marketing Legislation, A Bill to Amend Section 5(A) of the Federal Trade Commission Act With Respect to Certain Unfair Methods of Competition in Connection With the Sale of Motor Vehicles, Hearing on H.R.
+528, Before a Subcommittee of the Committee on Interstate and Foreign Commerce, 84th Cong.
+(1955) (emphasis added).

-108. The cost to consumers due to manufacturers' charging of phantom freight was massive in the 1950s-even by today's standards.
+79. The cost to consumers due to manufacturers' charging of phantom freight was massive in the 1950s-even by today's standards.
 In the hearing excerpted above, Rep. Hinshaw went on to explain, "I was informed by a very substantial person in the automobile business, who did not wish his name to be disclosed, that certainly one large automobile manufacturer claimed that he made between \$300 million and \$350 million a year on nothing but spurious freight charges."
 Id.